Upcoming Election Dates & Registration Deadlines

 Poll Worker Information

-In order to be a poll worker in Utah:
+In order to be a poll worker in Utah, you must:

 - Political affiliation generally required

-- You must be a resident of the county for the 30 days prior to the election
+- Be a resident of the county for the 30 days prior to the election

 To sign up, contact your local board of elections.